Basics of the Bot Framework Service

 The protocol doesn't specify the order in which these POST requests and their acknowledgments are made.
 However, to fit with common HTTP service frameworks, typically these requests are nested, meaning that the outbound HTTP request is made from the bot within the scope of the inbound HTTP request.
 This pattern is illustrated in the earlier diagram.
 Since there are two distinct HTTP connections back to back, the security model must provide for both.

 The bot has 15 seconds to acknowledge the call with a status 200 on most channels.
-If the bot does not respond within 15 seconds, an HTTP GatewayTimeout error (504) occurs.
+If the bot doesn't respond within 15 seconds, an HTTP GatewayTimeout error (504) occurs.

 The activity processing stack

 Let's drill into the previous sequence diagram with a focus on the arrival of a message activity.

 The adapter, an integrated component of the SDK, is the core of the SDK runtime.
 The activity is carried as JSON in the HTTP POST body.
 This JSON is deserialized to create the activity object that is then handed to the adapter through its process activity method.
 On receiving the activity, the adapter creates a turn context and calls the middleware.